Analysis of similarities

 where '̅'̅r̅'̅'̅_{B} is the average of rank similarities of pairs of samples (or replicates) originating from different sites, '̅'̅r̅'̅'̅_{W} is the average of rank similarity of pairs among replicates within sites, and M = n(n − 1)/2 where n is the number of samples.

-The test statistic R is constrained between the values −1 to 1, where positive numbers suggest more similarity within sites and values close to zero represent no difference between sites and within sites similarities.
+The test statistic R is constrained between the values −1 to 1, where positive numbers suggests more similarity within sites and values close to zero represent no difference between sites and within sites similarities.
 Negative R values suggest more similarity between sites than within sites and may raise the possibility of wrong assignment of samples to sites.

 For the purpose of hypothesis testing, where the null hypothesis is that the similarities within sites are smaller or equal to the similarities between sites, the R statistic is usually compared to a set of R′ values that are achieved by means of randomly shuffling site labels between the samples and calculating the resulting R′, repeated many times.
 The percent of times that the actual R surpassed the permutations derived R′ values is the p-value for the actual R statistic.

 Ranking of dissimilarity in ANOSIM and NMDS (non-metric multidimensional scaling) go hand in hand.

 Combining both methods complement visualisation of group differences along with significance testing.

 ANOSIM is implemented in several statistical software including PRIMER, the R Vegan package and PAST.